Dylan-George-Field/Dylan-George-Field.github.io/_posts/CRF250Rally/2020-07-05-pro-taper-grips.md

 <h3>Installation</h3>
 <p>
   The throttle grip is hard to install.
 It's too small for the tube.
 I shaved down the plastic burs on the throttle tube to make the diameter smaller.
-I wrapped the tube in tape to reduce friction when putting the grip on.
 I lubed it with a heap of Windex.
 It took a lot of pressure.
 </p>

 <img src="\images\blog\pro-taper\cutting-throttle-tube-burs-honda-crf250-rally.jpg" alt="Cutting off the burs from the throttle tube with a knife" />